erikeldridge/item-network/README.md

 - show a user's activity on the show user page
 - define an "owner id hash" field on editable models that can be checked w/o reading the db
 - redirect to show item page after item creation
+- show count of replies to comment
+- hightlight usernames in comments
+- show reply prompt if no replies
+- refresh activity after item create
+- fix link to show user page on comment search results page